chriss1525/chriss1525/README.md

 # Hi there! 👋

+My name is Chriss, and I'm currently learning software engineering at the ALX-Holberton School.
+I'm passionate about creating fun educational projects and I'm glad you can stay for the ride.

 - 🔭 I’m currently learning software engineering at the ALX-Holberton School
-- 👯 I’m looking to collaborate on any education based projects that can help improve the education system in Kenya
+- 👯 I’m looking to collaborate on any education based or fun projects out there
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm a trained counselor and teacher of Literature!